MateoTomaszeuski/advanced-frontend-final/README.md

   - Graceful fallbacks when AI query generation fails
   - Persistent error toasts requiring manual dismissal
   - Comprehensive logging at each step of agentic loop
+  - InvalidOperationException for token refresh failures with clear messages
 - **Database Persistence**:
   - All agent actions logged to `agent_actions` table with JSONB data
   - Conversation tracking for all agent operations
   - Action history viewable on Dashboard (recent activity feed)
   - Recent playlists query with SQL joins for metadata retrieval
+  - Token storage in users table with automatic updates
 - **UX Improvements**:
   - Loading states with spinners during agentic loop execution
   - Progress tracking (though currently not granular iteration-by-iteration)
   - Success toasts with custom green Spotify theme
   - Clear feedback on track counts and duplicate removal
   - Select All/Deselect All for convenient bulk operations
+  - Real-time status updates in Agent Control Center
+  - Filterable and searchable action history
+  - Color-coded visual indicators throughout
+  - Responsive design for all new pages
+  - Hover effects and smooth transitions

 ---